Understanding Relational Databases

 Evolution of T-SQL

-As mentioned in the “Overview”, T-SQL is based on a mathematical foundation.
+As mentioned in the introduction section above, T-SQL is based on a mathematical foundation.
 Learning just a few of the key principles will help you understand programming in T-SQL.
 At that point, you will be able to code in T-SQL rather than writing T-SQL in a procedural method.
 Yes, there is a difference.
 Later, as you progress as a DBA, you will start to see the difference more clearly.
 The image below outlines the building blocks of T-SQL.

 T-SQL is the primary language used to manipulate and manage data in Microsoft’s relational database management system (RDBMS), whether that’s on premises or in the cloud (Microsoft Windows Azure SQL Database).
 T-SQL is referred to as a dialect of standard SQL.
 SQL is a standard registered on both the International Organization for Standards (ISO) and the American National Standards Institute (ANSI).
 Both standards for SQL are basically the same.
 However, the SQL standard continues to evolve over time as new trends and needs progress.